memfault/interrupt/_drafts/fwup-signing.md

    the Loader.

 The Loader, the Application, and the Updater all need to be signed since they can be updated.
-Components that updates other components need to implement our signature verification algorithm, in our case that's the Loader and the Updater.
+Components that update other components need to implement our signature verification algorithm, in our case that's the Loader and the Updater.

 ### Generating public/private key pairs

 Before we can begin, we must generate a pair of keys.
-Our **private key** also known as **signing key** is used to create the signatures, and should be kept private.
+Our **private key**, also known as a **signing key**, is used to create the signatures, and should be kept private.
 Anyone with access to the key will be able to sign firmware on your behalf.
-Our **public key** also known as **validation key** is used to verify signature.
+Our **public key**, also known as a **validation key**, is used to verify the signature.
 It can be freely distributed.

-Several tools can be used to generate our key pair but the simplest is `openssl`, a cross platform cryptography tools.
+Several tools can be used to generate our key pair but the simplest is `openssl`, a cross platform cryptography toolset.

 First, we generate our private key:
 ```